jtirana98/MultiHop-Federeated-Split-Learning/README.md

         - in data_owner.cpp: Comment the findPeers() call and the findInit()
         - in compute_node.cpp: Comment the findInit()
         - in aggregator.cpp: Comment the findInit()
-        - in network_layer.cpp: comment the line 506 of versio 1.0.0
+        - in network_layer.cpp: comment line 506 of version 1.0.0
     - update the rooting table in pipeline_simulation/network_layer.h

 For each data owner device call: